lhj940825/Safe_ML_Uncertainty/README.md

 To run specific experiment, simply run the corresponding training script first, then evaluation script.
 Example: train_mc.py -> eval_mc.py for experiment of MC-dropout

-Note that it is enough to run a training script only once as long as it remains changed.
+Note that it is enough to run a training script only once as long as it remains unchanged.
 The corresponding evaluation script cannot be run if the training script has not been run for at least once.

 The experiment results will be saved in the following root output directories: